 An OH practitioner may be personally liable for failing to protect existing employees against risks to physical or mental health while at work, in the part of the workplace over which he has jurisdiction, as in the Stokes and Brown cases above.
 Bear in mind though that this is just a duty to take the care an average professional would in the circumstances: see above Level of duty.

 The OH practitioner’s duty may well also extend to other people on the site, such as contractors, or perhaps for example patients if the workplace is a hospital.
-See below Duty to third parties, such as employees of contractors or members of the public?
+See below Liability to third parties, such as employees of contractors or members of the public?

 The practitioner also has a particular duty of care towards a worker who approaches him for advice or assistance, eg. as regards not making a negligent diagnosis.